aslnysf/aslnysf.github.io/_pages/home.md

 ---

 ## Brief Bio
-I co-founded and am CEO at [Wayve](https://wayve.ai/), a London-based start-up pioneering end-to-end deep learning algorithms for autonomous driving.
-We've raised over US$44m of funding and our team is the first company to be testing self-driving vehicles in central London.
-Additionally, I hold a research fellowship at [Trinity College](https://www.trin.cam.ac.uk/) at the [University of Cambridge](https://www.cam.ac.uk/).
-I grew up in New Zealand, studied mechatronics engineering at [Auckland University](https://www.auckland.ac.nz/), was awarded a [Woolf Fisher Scholarship](http://www.woolffishertrust.co.nz/), helped design the algorithms which fly the [Skydio drone](https://www.skydio.com/), before completing a PhD in computer vision and robotics at [Cambridge University](https://www.cam.ac.uk/).
-My [research](https://scholar.google.co.uk/citations?user=hE2mTp4AAAAJ) has appeared at leading computer vision, robotics and machine learning conferences, is the recipient of [UK](https://britishmachinevisionassociation.github.io/bursaries/sullivan-prize.html) and [European](https://ellis.eu/en/news/ellis-phd-award) awards for scientific impact.
-I've been selected on the Royal Academy of Engineering's [SME Leaders Programme](https://enterprisehub.raeng.org.uk/hub-central/news/twelve-new-engineering-innovators-welcomed-hubs-sme-leaders-programme/) and I've been named on the [Forbes 30 Under 30](https://www.forbes.com/profile/alex-kendall/?list=30under30-europe-big-money-startups#1b95c2317283) young innovators list.
+Alex Kendall is an award-winning researcher and technology leader who is building artificial intelligence systems that are embodied in the physical world.
+He is the co-founder and CEO of [Wayve](https://wayve.ai/), a London-based start-up pioneering a new approach to autonomous driving: AV2.0.
+Wayve has raised $60m and is a team of world-leading technologists who are the first to deploy next generation self-driving technology that can scale and adapt to any driving condition, anywhere in the world, unlocking the promise of autonomy.
+Additionally, Alex is a research fellow at [Trinity College](https://www.trin.cam.ac.uk/) at the [University of Cambridge](https://www.cam.ac.uk/), where he completed his PhD as a [Woolf Fisher Scholar](http://www.woolffishertrust.co.nz/).
+Alex's [research](https://scholar.google.co.uk/citations?user=hE2mTp4AAAAJ) has appeared at leading computer vision, robotics and machine learning conferences, is the recipient of [UK](https://britishmachinevisionassociation.github.io/bursaries/sullivan-prize.html) and [European](https://ellis.eu/en/news/ellis-phd-award) awards for scientific impact.
+He has been selected on the Royal Academy of Engineering's [SME Leaders Programme](https://enterprisehub.raeng.org.uk/hub-central/news/twelve-new-engineering-innovators-welcomed-hubs-sme-leaders-programme/) and named on the [Forbes 30 Under 30](https://www.forbes.com/profile/alex-kendall/?list=30under30-europe-big-money-startups#1b95c2317283) list.
-I'm interested in building robots which can learn to do more intelligent things with less data.
 {: .notice--primary}

 <div id='featured'></div>